LD | TITLE | SPONSOR | SUMMARY | COMM | POSITION | STATUS | ACTION / NOTES |

 |

-An Act To Define "solitary Confinement" For The Laws Governing Jails And Correctional Facilities (HP 259) | Grayson LOOKNER of Portland | This bill defines "solitary confinement" as the isolation of a client from the general population of the jail or correctional facility where the client is detained by confinement in a cell or other place for 22 hours or more within a 24-hour period. | CJPS |
+An Act To Require Reporting On The Uses Of Prisoner Segregation (HP 259) | Grayson LOOKNER of Portland | This bill defines "solitary confinement" as the isolation of a client from the general population of the jail or correctional facility where the client is detained by confinement in a cell or other place for 22 hours or more within a 24-hour period. | CJPS |

-Monitor | 2/10 Check with MSA regarding position |
+Monitor | Signed by the Governor Public Law Chapter 259 (6/11) | 2/10 Check with MSA regarding position |

 An Act To Repeal The Laws Providing For Paid Family And Medical Leave And To Reimburse Taxpayers (HP 260) | Joshua MORRIS of Turner | This bill repeals the provisions of law related to the paid family and medical leave benefits program.
 The bill requires the Department of Labor to refund contributions made by employers and self-employed individuals to the Department of Labor under the paid family and medical leave Full Summary |